Afghanistan–China relations: Economic cooperation

-Belt and Road Initiative (BRI)
+Belt and Road Initiative

-Success of China's BRI depends on the stability and success of China's neighbor Afghanistan.
+Success of China's Belt and Road Initiative (BRI) depends on the stability and success of China's neighbor Afghanistan.
 Afghanistan would fit nicely into the BRI, providing the shortest route between China and the Middle East, Persian gulf and Arabian sea; as well as helping develop and repair Afghanistan's infrastructure.

 Regional instability could threaten not just BRI but also the China–Pakistan Economic Corridor (CPEC).

 One major initiative is the 'Five-nations railway' linking China, Iran, Kyrgyzstan, Afghanistan, and Tajikistan, with routes also connecting Afghanistan to Pakistan.

 The CPEC would be the most efficient way to integrate Afghanistan into the BRI, providing Afghanistan the most direct access to the sea via Pakistan.
 Despite enmity between Pakistan and India, with mutual Chinese cooperation, India has agreed to cooperate with Pakistan on the effort.
 China and India have cooperated on training Afghanistan diplomats in New Delhi as security is a common ground for the two countries.
 Both see al-Qaeda, ISIS-Khorasan, ETIM, Lashkar-e-Taiba, the Haqqani Network, and the Islamic Movement of Uzbekistan (IMU) as threats to regional peace and prosperity.

 China has also cooperated with the US on increasing stability.

 According to Zhao Hong, Afghanistan also helps China implement its 'March West' strategy to 'expand economic and strategic influence in Central Asia, the Middle East, and beyond.'

-Zhu Yongbiao also sees China playing an increased role in the region in the near future.